Have you been diagnosed with PCOS and want to get pregnant? Are you imagining a bleak future where pregnancy is just not possible for you?

 The misconception that PCOS kills any chance of pregnancy can really shatter hopes and dreams, which is why I was so inspired to write about it.
 A close friend of mine struggled with PCOS and now has two beautiful, healthy children.
 It takes a little extra work, but, yes, you can get pregnant if you have PCOS (source).

-Reversing your PCOS, increasing your chances for regular ovulation, and handling the undesirable side effects can be done with a little patience and lifestyle changes.
-Many women can address their infertility from home, but in many cases, some medical help is needed.
+Improving your PCOS, increasing your chances for regular ovulation, and handling the undesirable side effects can be done with a little patience and lifestyle changes.
+Many women can address their infertility from home, but in many cases, medical help is needed.

 There is no reason to get discouraged about your chance to have children, with or without PCOS.
 Our bodies work in magical, wonderful ways!